- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 And, because Narita is further out of Tokyo than Haneda is, this costs a bit more.

-The quickest way to reach, for example, Shinjuku on the Narita Express train will add 3190 yen each way (about US$46, AU$68 or £38 return) to the fare cancelling out that part of the saving.
+The quickest way to reach, for example, Shinjuku on the Narita Express train will add 3190 yen each way (about US$46, AU$68 or £38 return) to the fare, canceling out that part of the saving.

-Conversely, you’ll get to Shinjuku for as little as 500 yen on the local trains.
+Conversely, you’ll get to Shinjuku on the local trains from Haneda for as little as 500 yen.

 Find your options on getting to Shinjuku from Narita here.